 It might be a good idea to do this for at least your freshmen year because you won't know what kind of job you'll be able to find and maintain while you're in school.

 Try to avoid taking out private student loans because the repayment terms can be more difficult and the interest rate is typically higher.
 Look to the government instead.
 Some federal student loans don't require that you establish a financial need.
 They include the Direct Unsubsidized Loan, and your parents might be able to take out a Direct PLUS Loan.

 Make the most of your college job.
 Try to earn as much as possible in the hours you've set aside to work.
 Working in the summer and saving that money can also help with expenses.

 You might find that you have to work multiple jobs during these months so you can manage financially when you're attending classes again.

 Keep Your Living Expenses Low

-Cut your other expenses while in school.
-You can cut your living expenses and stick to a tight budget in college, which can make school more affordable.
-You want to graduate with as little debt as possible.
-You may want to consider living at home if that is an option.
-If you do this, your parents will still be able to claim you on their taxes, but the savings will be more than what you would receive as a Pell Grant.
+Cut your other expenses while you're in school.
+Sick to a tight budget in college.
+You want to graduate with as little debt as possible, so you might want to consider living at home if that's an option.
+Your parents should still be able to claim you as a dependent on their taxes, and the savings might be more than what you would have received from a Pell Grant.